-Below is a description of our employment agreement with Mr. French and letter agreements with Messrs.
-Rose and Lehman, respectively.
-For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our NEOs, see the section below titled "-Severance and Change in Control Plan."
+Below is a description of our employment arrangements with Messrs.
+French, Lehman and Rose, respectively.
+For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our NEOs, see the section below titled "- Severance and Change in Control Plan."

-Employment Agreement with Mr. French
+Employment Arrangement with Mr. French

-We entered into an employment agreement with Mr. French in December 2014 that sets forth, among other things, an annual base salary and participation in a subsequently approved annual incentive bonus program payable based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.
-The employment agreement also provides for certain option awards, each of which has previously been granted and is described in more detail above in the chart entitled "Outstanding Equity Awards as of December 31, 2022."
+We entered into an employment agreement with Mr. French in December 2014 that set forth, among other things, an annual base salary and participation in a subsequently approved annual incentive bonus program payable based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.
 Mr. French's annual base salary was most recently increased to \$580,000, effective January 2023.
-Mr. French is eligible to earn an annual incentive bonus of up to 75% of his base salary based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.
+Mr. French was eligible to earn an annual incentive bonus of up to 75% of his base salary based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.
+On February 20, 2024, Mr. French resigned as our President and Chief Executive, effective as of March 15, 2024.
+For a description of Mr. French's transition to Senior Advisor to our President and Chief Executive Officer, please refer to the Current Report on Form 8-K we filed with the SEC on February 21, 2024.